 - Work Order Entry at Meter Choose Yes or No from drop down list.
 This parameter is only selectable if Use Works Orders is Yes. - Yes enter a work order on the meter keypad.
-With this setting work orders can be sent from the PC or entered at the meter. - No work orders cannot be entered at the meter, they can only be sent from the PC. - Interface Validation Choose Yes or No from drop down list. - Yes Allows third party software to interface with Matrix operating system.
-The meter must be configured to use work orders. - No Does not allow third party software to interface with Matrix operating system. - Use Vehicle ID Choose Yes or No from drop down list.
+With this setting work orders can be sent from the PC or entered at the meter.

+No - work orders cannot be entered at the meter, they can only be sent from the PC.

+- Interface Validation Choose Yes or No from drop down list. - Yes Allows third party software (such as CDK Global and Reynolds & Reynolds) to interface with Matrix operating system.

+NOTE: For a meter to use the Interface Validation, the meter must also be configured to use work orders.

+- No Does not allow third party software (including CDK Global and Reynolds & Reynolds) to interface with Matrix operating system. - Use Vehicle ID Choose Yes or No from drop down list.
 When Yes is selected the vehicles identification number (i.e., VIN) is used to identify which vehicle received the fluid dispense (40 characters max).
 This feature will most often be used to track and manage large fleets dispensing fluids into the same vehicle routinely. - Battery Warning Level Choose when a warning is sent to the PC that the battery strength is weakening.
-Can select to be notified when the battery level is down to 5, 10, 15, 20 or 25 percent. - Language Drop down list of languages choices to display messages (such as work order) on meter display.
+Can select to be notified when the battery level is down to 5, 10, 15, 20 or 25 percent.

-• PAC - Selects which PAC (pump air control) is used by the specific meter.
+- Language Drop down list of languages choices to display messages (such as work order) on meter display. - PAC Selects which PAC (pump air control) is used by the specific meter.
 None is the default option.